cbrown5/cbrown5.github.io/_posts/2018-04-05-having-an-international-career-as-a-parent.md

 ## Count the science you didn't do when you were on leave

-If you take a fair chunk of leave for parental care, like months or years, then when you apply for grants or jobs account for missed opportunities when you describe your career track record.
+If you take a fair chunk of leave for parental care, like months or years, then you should account for missed opportunities when you when  apply for grants or jobs.

-One way to do this, add up your total productivity (e.g. number of papers over 2 years) then multiply by 1 over you real FTE (full time equivalent).
+One way to do this is: add up your total productivity (e.g. number of papers over 2 years) then multiply by 1 over you real FTE (full time equivalent).
 So if you published 3 papers in 2 years part-time (0.5 FTE), then your adjusted productivity is 6 papers.

 [Emily Nicholson](https://emilynicholson.wordpress.com/2015/05/15/metrics-for-mums-tips-for-writing-about-a-track-record-with-career-interruptions/) explains this great idea (her idea!) in more detail.

 In fact, if you are taking parental leave, you should also read [this post](https://emilynicholson.wordpress.com/2016/03/30/10-tips-for-dealing-with-work-and-parental-leave/).

 That's all I have now, but message me on [Twitter](https://twitter.com/bluecology) if you have more ideas (or other useful links).